ashkanvg/cuJSON/paper_reproduced/scripts/README.md

 - The `scripts/results` folder will contain all output files, categorized by method and csvs.
 - For specific modifications or troubleshooting, refer to the individual script files, or readme of each relarted works for more details.
 - Make sure to download all the datasets can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder. `scabality` folder must place exactly like what it is in the `dataset` folder for proper experiment.
+- For running the cuJSON make sure to edit the `-gencode=arch=compute_61,code=sm_61` in the compile line of the scripts based on your GPU compatibilty version.

 ---